-CU Orthopaedics offers world class care for musculoskeletal tumors and bone infections.
-Our multidisciplinary team of orthopaedic surgeons, oncologists, and nurses is dedicated to the treatment of these very rare conditions.
+CU Orthopedics offers world class care for musculoskeletal tumors and bone infections.
+Our multidisciplinary team of orthopedic surgeons, oncologists, and nurses is dedicated to the treatment of these very rare conditions.

 Malignant or Benign bone tumors/soft tissue sarcomas or tumor of the limbs or pelvis

-The University of Colorado Hospital and the Department of Orthopaedic Surgery has a special unit for patients with bone and soft tissue tumors (benign or malignant) of the limbs, spine and pelvis.
+The University of Colorado Hospital and the Department of Orthopedic Surgery has a special unit for patients with bone and soft tissue tumors (benign or malignant) of the limbs, spine and pelvis.

-Patients with these tumors need a team approach comprised of experts in radiology, pathology, orthopaedic surgery, medical oncology (chemotherapy), radiation oncology (radiotherapy), tumor counseling, information consultants and nurses.
+Patients with these tumors need a team approach comprised of experts in radiology, pathology, orthopedic surgery, medical oncology (chemotherapy), radiation oncology (radiotherapy), tumor counseling, information consultants and nurses.

 The members of the Unit are all highly specialized and deal with similar cases like yours on a regular basis.
 We also agree on a treatment plan for you and abide by highly respected proven treatment plans.
 We respect patient privacy and our members are always available for discussion and advice.